sedos-project/organization/docs/how_to_contribute_data.md

     * ![wf](https://user-images.githubusercontent.com/7637364/191807277-712057b8-153c-4178-94a2-341ad8f010fd.gif)
 * List all data sources in the form of Bibtex-keys under the `sources` key
 * Add necessary license information to the sources according to the [licensing guide](../data_requirements/licensing/#data-licencing)
-* todo @JH-rli: Will there be a save metadata button or does the user go back to the "Edit JSON" button to extract the metadata?

 ## 3. Initialize table on the OEP